Kaitiakitaanga – our commitment

 We have a strong commitment to ensuring that we practice a sustainable business platform that considers the environmental, social and financial impacts in all parts of our business.

 Native tree planting, pest management, free school group talks, SH5 rubbish warriors and food bank fundraisers are all part of what is integrated into our day to day business.
-OGO Rotorua is also a member of the Rotorua Sustainable Tourism Charter.
+ZORB is also a member of the Rotorua Sustainable Tourism Charter.

-OGO Rotorua has made a commitment to the New Zealand Tourism Sustainability programme – This initiative aims to see every New Zealand tourism business committed to sustainability by 2025.
-To deliver on this, we must achieve ambitious economic goals while sharing the overwhelming benefits with supportive host communities, contributing to restoring, protecting and enhancing our natural environment, and continuing to be a high quality destination of choice for domestic and international travellers.
+As a tourism operator, ZORB has made a commitment to the New Zealand Tourism Sustainability programme – This initiative aims to see every New Zealand tourism business committed to sustainability by 2025.
+To deliver on this, we must achieve ambitious economic goals while sharing the overwhelming benefits with supportive host communities, contributing to restoring, protecting and enhancing our natural environment, and continuing to be a high quality destination of choice for domestic and international travelers.
 Find out more here: www.sustainabletourism.nz

 - All site rubbish is sorted and recycled weekly.

-- We reuse all OGO parts were possible, the rest gets recycled into children’s playground safety mats.
+- We reuse all ball parts where possible, the rest gets recycled into children’s playground safety mats.

-- OGO worm farm and compost set up to dispose of all our organic waste.
+- ZORB worm farm and compost set up to dispose of all our organic waste.

 - Roadside Rubbish Warriors – Daily rubbish collection from SH5.